 We regularly offer dialogues on topical political and societal issues; events that honor culture and language; concerts and recitals that showcase classical artists and new age musicians; symposia on such issues as poverty, sustainability, globalization, and gender identity and expression; culturally themed residential housing; and classes on such subjects as peace and conflict, gender, feminist, and sexuality studies, colonialism, and much more.

-While the programs and services we offer may change, our commitment to diversity and social justice has not.
-We invite you to learn more about our resources, programs, and services.
+While the programs and services we offer may change, our commitment has not.
+We invite you to explore our varied academic, cultural, and artistic programs.